 The dramatic explosion in encrypted traffic in the last few years has allowed hackers to leverage SSL to infect users, shroud data exfiltration, and hide C&C communications.
 Today, 54% of advanced threats hide behind SSL.
 It’s no longer optional – you must conduct SSL inspection to ensure security and protect your users.

 Source: Google Transparency Report 2016

 Traditional firewalls struggle to inspect encrypted traffic

-Zscaler Cloud Firewall is built upon a highly scalable proxy-based architecture that handles SSL inspection at scale.
-Our cloud footprint allows us to process increasing SSL bandwidth and sessions, without costly upgrades or reduced inspection.
+Zscaler Cloud Firewall is built upon a highly scalable proxy-architecture that handles SSL inspection at scale.
+Our footprint allows us to process increasing SSL bandwidth and sessions, without costly upgrades or reduced inspection.
 As a result, you get limitless SSL decryption on all ports at a flat per user cost.

 Traditional firewalls have blind spots

 Traditional firewalls leverage IPS and AV to protect against signature-based threats, which make up a small fraction of the total threat landscape.
 But, almost ninety percent of signatures were written for HTTP and DNS2.
 To fully inspect HTTP and DNS traffic, you must have a proxy-based

 Source: 2 ThreatLabz analysis of snort free registered user ruleset, snapshot 2990: outbound, active, vulnerabilities